marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

   specifically, ensuring that random group assignment is performed **after** anyone that doesn't want to participate in the study drops out is what gaurantees the above sentence.

+### Page 84: "The problem [causation being inferred due to combining strata with different probabilities of receiving treatment] recurs because two randomized experiments with different probabilities $\pi_i$ were merged"

+* Does this mean that is is *always* valid to merge strata that had the same probability of treatment $\pi_i = \pi_j$?
+I'm guessing that the answer to that question depends on whether the data was generated from a randomized experiment vs. observed in the world (observational data)...

 ### Page 271: "...Do high-level NICU's save more lives?"